eduardoreisalvarenga/micro-reddit/README.md

 # Blogger App

-> This is a micro-reddit app.
-A minimalist copy of reddit
+> A minimalist copy of reddit, micro-reddit

 ## Built with